BananaAccounting/General/ImportApps/README.md

-#Import App

-##Sample file import.csvstatement.template.js
-Script that allows the user to import data from proprietary CSV file to the Banana document.
+#ImportApps
 The ImportApp translate the data from  the propietary to the format specified for bananaimport (a text file with tab separated header and data).
 See also:
 * [Banana ImportApp documentation] (https://doc8.banana.ch/en/node/4731)
 * [Banana import format documentation] (https://doc8.banana.ch/en/node/3713)
+* List of [ImportApps that we have already developed] (https://www.banana.ch/portal/addons/filters?app=Banana80) and are available to users.

+##Sample file import.csvstatement.template.js
+Script that allows the user to import data from proprietary CSV file to the Banana document.

 The user can define:
 * the parameters for the conversion of the CSV file